 Bryan received his MFA from the University of Connecticut in 2001.
 That same year he moved to Washington, DC to work at Adamson Editions as a digital fine art printmaker.
 After five years, he moved on to a career at Advertising, PR and Digital Marketing agencies.
 In late 2012, after 11 years in DC, Bryan moved back to St. Louis with his wife Kellee and their daughter.

 After five years at Fleishman Hillard, he worked as a Producer in The Moment Studio, the social media content studio at the digital agency Deep Focus.
 There he helped manage and run the Nestle Purina team, responsible for the social content of the Purina, Beneful, Waggin’ Train and Petcentric brands.
 Day-to-day responsibilities included producing original photo and video assets as well as ensuring all content for his brands was conceived, scheduled and delivered on time, on brand and on budget.
-Currently he helps manage the creative content studio at ITC, an events and experiential agency in St. Louis.
+Currently he helps manage the creative department and work on the internal marketing for ITC, an events and experiential agency in St. Louis.